docxology/cohereants/markdown/03_methodology.md

 The dielectric waveguide model of insect sensilla was first proposed by Dr. Philip S. Callahan in the 1960s and 1970s.
 This model explains how sensilla can act as electromagnetic resonators and amplifiers for infrared radiation.

-**Waveguide Properties**: Sensilla exhibit properties consistent with dielectric waveguides:
+**Waveguide properties (assumed ranges for modeling)**: Sensilla exhibit properties consistent with dielectric waveguides:
 - **Dielectric Constant**: Cuticular material has $\epsilon_r \approx 2.5-3.0$
 - **Loss Tangent**: $\tan \delta \approx 0.01-0.05$ at infrared frequencies
 - **Quality Factor**: $Q \approx 100-1000$ for resonant modes